NHTI Library Mission Statement

 In an information-intensive world, information literacy enables individuals to master content, refine and extend their investigations, become more self-directed, and assume greater control over their own learning.
 An information literate individual is able to:

-Adopted from the Association of College and Research Libraries: "Information Literacy Competency Standards for Higher Education"
+Adapted from the Association of College and Research Libraries: "Information Literacy Competency Standards for Higher Education"

 Rules for Usage of NHTI Computer Facilities: the Library